-I also know that it’s made with high quality milk thanks to the rigorous standards Clover holds for their local Northern California farms they source their milk from.
+I also know that it’s made with high-quality milk thanks to the rigorous standards Clover holds for their local Northern California farms they source their milk from.
 Their standards go above and beyond the United States and California requirements.
-Their ‘Clover Promise of Excellence’ ensures the dairy farms they work with meet quality, animal welfare and environmental stewardship standards.
+Their ‘Clover Promise of Excellence’ ensures the dairy farms they work with meat quality, animal welfare, and environmental stewardship standards.
 Clover was also the first dairy in the United States to become American Humane Certified for the humane treatment of cows.

-Do you think about quality and integrity when choosing you dairy products?
+Do you think about quality and integrity when choosing your dairy products?
 If not, maybe you should start!

-Unlike plant milks, lactose-free milk is still made from 100% real dairy.
+Unlike plant milk, lactose-free milk is still made from 100% real dairy.
 That means you still get all the nutrients and vitamins that you would with traditional milk, but without the side effects.
 Regular milk contains the milk sugar lactose.
 Lactose is what causes lactose intolerance (obviously).
-In lactose free milk, lactase is added to break down the lactose and prevent the symptoms that can come from lactose intolerance.
+In lactose-free milk, lactase is added to break down the lactose and prevent the symptoms that can come from lactose intolerance.